soundcloud/cando/README.md

     # use 'can' block syntax
     can("user1", :capability1) do
       puts "user has capability1"
     end

+    # this will raise an exception as declared in the init block
+    can("user1", :super_admin) do
+      puts "hey hoh" # this will not be printed end

     # when no block is given, 'can' returns true or false/nil